Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 \section{Numerical Results}

 We implemented the DD-$\alpha$AMG method in the programming language \texttt{C} using the parallelization interface of \texttt{MPI}.
-Up to now, we only have an implementation of a two-grid method at hand for which the numerical experiments already show truly satisfactory results.
-As we will see, we spend a large amount of time solving the coarse grid system, though.
-This indicates the potential for additional speed up when the method is applied recursively in a true multigrid approach.
-We will come back to this point in the conclusions in Section~\ref{concl:sec}.
+The numerical tests focus mainly on a two-grid version of our code.
+As most of the work is spent on the coarse grid, a recursive extension of the two-grid method to more levels is attractive and we thus also show some results of a preliminary version of a true multigrid DD-$\alpha$AMG implementation.

 Our code is optimized to a certain extent, but certainly not to the extreme.
 As is customary in lattice QCD computations, we use a mixed precision approach where we perform the $V$-cycle of the preconditioner in single precision.
-Low level optimization (e.g., making use of the SSE-registers on Intel architectures) has not been considered, yet.
-All Krylov subspace methods (FGMRES, GCR, CG) have been implemented in a common framework with the same degree of optimization to allow for a standardized comparison of computing times.
-This is particularly relevant when we compare timings with CGNR, the CG method applied to the normal equation $D^HD\psi = D^Hb$.
-Let us note already at this stage that in CGNR we used the residual with respect to the original equation $D\psi = b$ for the stopping criterion.
-This residual can be obtained at the cost of one AXPY operation in the CGNR code.
-We include a comparison with the inexact deflation approach, since an efficient implementation is publicly available.
-A further comparison with the multilevel approaches from \cite{MGClark2010_1,MGClark2010_2} would have required a very substantial additional implementation effort which is out of scope for this paper.
+Low level optimization (e.g., making use of the SSE-registers on Intel/AMD architectures) has not been considered, yet.
+All Krylov subspace methods (FGMRES, BiCGStab, GCR, CG) have been implemented in a common framework with the same degree of optimization to allow for a standardized comparison of computing times.
+This is particularly relevant when we compare timings with BiCGStab as well as with the multigrid method introduced in \cite{MGClark2010_1,MGClark2007,MGClark2010_2}.
+We also include a comparison with the inexact deflation approach, where an efficient implementation is publicly available.

 A commonly used technique in lattice QCD computations is odd-even preconditioning.
 A lattice site $x$ is called even if $x_1+x_2+x_3+x_4$ is even, else it is called odd.
 Due to the nearest neighbor coupling, the Wilson Dirac operator has the form